 But as a caregiver, you often can’t remove the primary source of stress in your life.
 How can you protect your health and your heart?

 The best way to protect yourself is to recognize the warning signs of stress and figure out strategies to prevent stress from building to high levels.
 Experts say that a positive attitude can decrease your risk of health problems by as much as 20 percent!
 But switching from worry and negative thoughts to a more positive outlook can take some doing.

 One technique that mental health therapists recommend is called cognitive reframing.
 Putting a photograph or picture in a different frame can change the way it looks.
 Reframing your thoughts can change how you perceive events and yourself.
 Instead of focusing on what you didn’t do or can’t do, focus on what you accomplished.
 Did you get all of your questions answered at a doctor’s appointment?
 Did you make your loved one smile?
 Did you relieve their pain?

 If you tend to worry, don’t scold yourself when you realize you’re thinking about negative things or what you didn’t do.
 Instead, simply acknowledge your thoughts and move on.
 This is a part of mindfulness.

 As your loved one’s health changes, you may experience extremely stressful times.
 If your loved one is receiving home care, speak to the nurse about caregiver support services.
-You may find that talking to a social worker is helpful.
+You may find that talking to a social worker is helpful; respite care services, such as those from a home health aide, can provide a break.
 Speak to your doctor about the possibility of depression, too.
 When you’re emotionally strong and mentally healthy, you’re more likely to view the world in a positive way and more likely to take care of yourself.